 The 'White Screen of Death' (often referred to as a WSOD), is when your Wordpress site, or particular pages, shows a blank white page.
 We know this can cause panic for our clients but with a few simple steps, you can find the source of the error and resolve it!

 If you're on our Cloud, Business, or VPS plans (anything cPanel-based) then this will show within an `error_log` file within the websites directory.
-For example, if the white page appears on the front-end of your website, the `error_log` file in the main site directory should contain the error.
+For example, if the white screen of death appears on the front-end of your website, the `error_log` file in the main site directory should contain the error.
 If the white page only appears within your website’s Dashboard (wp-admin), then this file may be within `wp-admin/error_log`

 If there isn’t anything displayed in the usual Error Log location, you may need to enable extra debugging.
 This can be done by adding the following to your site’s `wp-config.php` file: